 Cinema has always adored the Western genre.
 The lure and love of the Old Frontier regaled in classic Westerns with good guys and bad guys.
 Horses, stetsons and rural backdrops.
 The 1970s brought Sci-fi Westerns such as Westworld (1973).
 This featured one of The Magnificent Seven (1960), Yul Brynner as a robot out for revenge.

 In the 1980s, Space Westerns came to the fore with Outland (1981), and director Peter Hyams’ vision of High Noon (1952) in space.
-Easy Rider (1969) was filmed in the late 1960s, is like a bridge between those classic Westerns and these Western subgenres.
+Easy Rider (1969) was filmed in the late 1960s and is like a bridge between those classic Westerns and these Western subgenres.

-This film, Peter Fonda – the star, producer and co-writer – called “a modern western set on motorbikes”.
+In this film, Peter Fonda – the star, producer and co-writer – is called “a modern western set on motorbikes”.
 These two motorcycle-riding hippies showed a New Frontier with choppers, motorbike helmets and the oil industry.

 The horse being “skittish” at the sound of the bicycle, represented those from the older generations being fearful of this younger population. and their more anti-establishment ways.
 But these symbols showed how this emerging subculture became a radical force in the New Wave of cinema and replaced those more carefree chirpier movies made in the sixties.

 The story starts with a drug deal down Mexico’s way where our anti-heroes, a couple of hippies Wyatt (Fonda) and Billy (Hopper) procure some cocaine.
 The pair smuggle this into America (off-screen), then are seen selling this on to a contact (Phil Spector) in Los Angeles.
 This money is concealed in a tube in Wyatt’s fuel tank before they travel on to the Mardi Gras in New Orleans.